mk-fg/reliable-discord-client-irc-daemon/README.rst

   "chan" renames using \@channel-id spec.

-  That long discord channel identifier (also called "snowflake") can be found by typing "/t info" topic-command in corresponding irc channel, and can be used to refer to that specific channel, i.e. renaming this one #general on this one discord server instead of renaming all #general channels everywhere.
+  That long discord channel identifier (also called "snowflake") can be found by typing ``/t info`` topic-command in corresponding irc channel, and can be used to refer to that specific channel, i.e. renaming this one #general on this one discord server instead of renaming all #general channels everywhere.

   This is especially useful when two channels have same exact name within same